Wedding Day Tips

 Confetti

-I’ve had many images ruined by guests holding their phones out or stepping out the line during the confetti tunnel - see the photo below for an example.
-It’s embarrassing for them because when the couple receive their photos from me, the culprit is clear for everyone to see.
+I’ve had images spoilt by guests holding their phones out or stepping out the line during the confetti tunnel - it’s embarrassing for them because when the couple receive their photos from me, the culprit is clear for everyone to see.
 Let me capture the best images unobstructed and for guests be in the moment instead of seeing it through a screen - no phones, tablets or cameras during confetti.
 That being said, even with clear weddings signs instructing guests of the unplugged request, some guests forget this instruction (i’m giving them the benefit of doubt here) - so I recommend whoever is giving out the confetti to kindly remind guests please no phones, cameras or tablets during the confetti tunnel.

 Best way to communicate an unplugged wedding -

-2. Announcement shortly before the four key moments take place.
+3. Announcement shortly before the 4 key moments take place.